LordofBone/Artificial_Life/README.md

   -g, --gravity         Gravity enabled, still entities will fall to the floor -rt, --retry          Whether the loop will automatically restart upon the
                         expiry of all entities
-  -hm {SD,HD,MINI}, --hat-model {SD,HD,MINI}
+  -sim, --unicorn-hat-sim
+                        Whether to use the Unicorn HAT simulator or not -hm {SD,HD,MINI,CUSTOM}, --hat-model {SD,HD,MINI,CUSTOM}
-                        Whether the program is using a Unicorn Mini HAT -l {CRITICAL,ERROR,WARNING,INFO,DEBUG,NOTSET}, --log-level {CRITICAL,ERROR,WARNING,INFO,DEBUG,NOTSET}
+                        What type of HAT the program is using.
+CUSTOM only works with Unicorn HAT Simulator -l {CRITICAL,ERROR,WARNING,INFO,DEBUG,NOTSET}, --log-level {CRITICAL,ERROR,WARNING,INFO,DEBUG,NOTSET}
                         Logging level
 ```